Shader

 One benefit of Khronos’ decision to switch to the SPIR-V intermediate representation was that it became theoretically possible to use any compiled programming language you like to write the GPU-side code.
 All you need is a new compiler backend that emits SPIR-V instead of machine code.

 Sadly, compiler backends are big pieces of work, so Rust is not quite there yet.
-All we have today is a promising prototype around called rust-gpu.
-I hope to introduce it in a future edition of this course1, but what I read in its bugtracker, it felt a bit too experimental for this year’s edition.
+All we have today is a promising prototype called rust-gpu.
+I hope to introduce it in a future edition of this course1, but it felt a bit too experimental for this year’s edition.

 Therefore, we will prefer the tried and true alternative of Khronos’ standard GPU programming language: the OpenGL Shading Language, or GLSL for short.